 Upon receipt of the requested information and documentation, USCIS will resume processing of the petition.

-Under this service USCIS will adjudicate your case within 15 calendar days of receipt, subject to any cap-imposed adjustments.
+Under this service, USCIS will adjudicate the case within 15 calendar days of receipt, subject to any cap-imposed adjustments.
 If a request for additional evidence is issued on a petition filed using the premium processing service, USCIS will have an additional 15 calendar days from receipt of the response to adjudicate the case.

 Note that use of the premium service does not afford any special cap benefits.